Food Options & Sample Menu for a stay at Shearwater Cove

 • fresh basil to garnish.
 Yum!

-Stir-fry with sausage coming right up!
+Stir-fry with sausage - simple and delicious!
 Photo: Sarah Conlin

 Lunch/Snacks